Abdur-rahmaanJ/hooman/README.md

 #### Optional Parameters

 - surface - the surface you want the button on, by default it is the main window
-- background - the color of the utton background
+- background_color - the color of the button background
 - hover_background_color - the color of the button background when the mouse is over the button
 - font - the font of the text, by default it is Calibri
 - font_size - the size of the text, by default it is 30